privaci/privaci.github.io/_posts/2017-03-14-3rd_symposium_program.md

 Papers should be formatted using the [2019 ACM Master Article Template](https://www.acm.org/publications/taps/word-template-workflow#h-1.-2019-acm-master-article-word-templates:-word-and-latex).
 For LaTeX users, choose <b>format=sigconf</b>.-->

- Submissions will be peer-reviewed by the workshop’s Program Committee and accepted based on the relevance and development of the chosen topic, as well as their potential to contribute to the workshop discussions and goals.
+Submissions will be peer-reviewed by the workshop's Program Committee and accepted based on the relevance and development of the chosen topic, as well as their potential to contribute to the workshop discussions and goals.

 Submissions may include: